dbt-labs/docs.getdbt.com/website/blog/2021-11-29-open-source-community-growth.md

 group by day, image
 ```

-I decided to make this a <Term id="table" />, since the source table is already pretty svelte and the transformation involved is lightweight.
+I decided to make this a <Term id="view" />, since the source table is already pretty svelte and the transformation involved is lightweight.
 In the future, I'd like to calculate a `new_pulls` field that contains the difference between the current `total_pulls` and the previous day's value.
 Once I build that, I'm likely to change this model into a table.

 **PyPI**